- Helmets must meet the requirements listed below.

 Completed Tech Inspection Form

 Clothing appropriate for rain and wind

 - Arrive at the track no later than 6:30am

 - Sign the waiver at the track gate

 - Find a parking space in the paddock and empty ALL items out of your car.
 This includes the glove compartment, storage bins, and trunk.
 Everything that is not firmly attached must be removed, including floor mats and radar detectors.

 - Go to the registration desk with your completed tech inspection form and helmet.
 The folks there will give you your registration packet and inspect your helmet.

-- Attend the mandatory driver’s meeting at 7:45am
+- Attend the mandatory driver’s meeting.

 - Have fun!